• Cooking Tips

 roast and vegetables on a black cookie sheet ready for baking

-• If you want bite size or a bit larger cuts of vegetables then it is best to cover the roast with foil and bake it alone for about 20 minutes before adding the vegetables.
+If you want bite size or a bit larger cuts of vegetables then it is best to cover the roast with foil and bake it alone for a bit of time before adding the vegetables.
+Let the roast sit for a few minutes before cutting and serving.

 What are the best vegetables to use?